 Student Evaluations

-In an attempt to chart ongoing teaching performance, student evaluations shall be administered and compiled by an impartial third party.
-Student evaluations shall be collected for at least one course per semester (fall and spring).
+In an attempt to chart ongoing teaching performance, student evaluations shall be compiled in a confidential online program.
+Student evaluations shall be compiled for at least one course per semester (fall and spring).
 The courses to be evaluated each year will be determined through consultation between each faculty member and his/her department chair.
 If the faculty member and the chair cannot come to agreement on which two courses should be evaluated by the students, the choice of courses to be evaluated will be subject to binding arbitration by the dean, after consultation with the faculty member and the chair.
-If a tenured faculty has more than one class evaluated each semester, the selection of which of those evaluations are to go into the Professional File will be jointly determined between the faculty member and the chair.
+If a tenured faculty has more than one class evaluated each semester, the selection of which of those evaluations are to be forwarded to the chair and dean will be jointly determined between the faculty member and the chair.
 If they cannot come to an agreement, the selection shall be subject to binding arbitration by the dean, after consultation with the faculty member and the chair.
-The staff in the dean's office will place copies of all evaluations into the professional file for tenured faculty members before they are sent to the chairs for distribution to the faculty.

 Remedial Actions Based on Post-Tenure Review

 If, as a result of the post-tenure review process, the faculty member is found to not be meeting the basic expectations required of a tenured member of his or her discipline, he or she is responsible for remediating the deficiencies, and both the University and College are expected to assist through developmental opportunities.
-A faculty member's failure to successfully remediate deficiencies may result in disciplinary action governed by due process pursuant to the standards described in PPM 9-9 through 9-16.(PPM change approved by Faculty Senate 5Dec13)
+A faculty member's failure to successfully remediate deficiencies may result in disciplinary action governed by due process pursuant to the standards described in PPM 9-9 through 9-17

-Transition

-Candidates up for review in 2014-15 or 2015-16 school years may choose to be reviewed under the COAST Promotion, Tenure, and Post-Tenure Review Policy in effect for the 2013-2014 school year rather than this document.
-The candidates must notify their department chairs and the dean of the college in writing which policy they will be reviewed under by January 15 of the year they are being reviewed.

 Appendix A Dated Guidelines for the Ranking Tenure Review Process